n0nuser/n0nuser.github.io/content/posts/linux_security/index.md

 ### PAM

+With the PAM module (Pluggable Authentication Modules) you can configure and improve password policies in Linux:

+* Prevent using old passwords
+* Set minimum password length
+* Define password complexity
+* Define the period in which the password expires

 The type of passwords allowed and some other characteristic associated with them is configured in the file: /etc/pam.d/common-password.
 The default configuration uses the pam unix module.

 **To avoid use of weak passwords**, it contains a feature called pam cracklib that forces the user to use strong and secure passwords.
 It would be enough to add to the file */etc/pam.d/common-password* (Debian based distros) the following directive: